rileydakota/minikube-security-lab/README.md

         - 127.0.0.1
 ```

-apply it with the following command:
+Apply it with the following command:

 ```bash
 kubectl apply -f tetragon-network-traffic.yml